 Is this ceremony telling us who’s behind 9/11?
 An interesting thing very few people know about is the “Oculus” artwork project, which was placed directly underneath the WTC in 1998.

 The centerpiece of the work is an elliptical glass and stone mosaic floor, with a micro mosaic eye at the center of an ultramarine vortex with the image of the City of New York woven into the picture.
 This All-Seeing Eye, placed right under the actual Ground Zero sends shockwaves around the world.
-Those of you who know the myth of the eye of Horus, where Osiris experiences rebirth in the underworld, will surely find it interesting that this eye is located below ground level…in the “underworld”.
+Those of you who know the myth of the eye of Horus, where Osiris experiences a rebirth in the underworld, will surely find it interesting that this eye is located below ground level…in the “underworld”.

 #2 Teardrop Memorial